-- Under the Children and Community Services Act 2004, it is illegal to employ children under the age of 15 in this industry, except if the child is working as part of a school program (e.g. work experience placement) or in a family business or a not-for-profit organisation. - School aged children must not be employed during school hours, unless participating in a school program. - Visit When children can work in Western Australia for more information.
+- Under the Children and Community Services Act 2004, it is illegal to employ children under the age of 13 in this industry, except if the child is working as part of a school program (e.g. work experience placement) or in a family business. - A child who is 13 or 14 years old may work in a restaurant, between 6am and 10pm (excepting school hours) if the employer has obtained written permission from their parent or guardian. - School aged children must not be employed within school hours, except as part of a school program. - Visit When children can work in Western Australia for more information.